Phillies lose no-hit bid, capitalize on Reds blunders, 6-1

 There have been seven no-hitters in the majors this season, one shy of the major league record set in 1884 — the first year overhand pitching was allowed.

+“With nearly a seven ERA, there’s something that doesn’t feel right about that,” he joked.
+“I’m a Phillie before anything else; this is about the win today.”

-Harper cruised into third for an RBI triple in the eighth inning, made a celebratory hand gesture toward the home dugout then took off for home after an odd Reds blunder after the play was seemingly over.
+Harper cruised into third for an RBI triple in the eighth inning, made a celebratory hand gesture toward the home dugout then took off for home following a lackadaisical Reds blunder after the play was seemingly over.

 Cincinnati shortstop Kyle Farmer caught the relay from the outfield as Harper reached third, then flipped the ball casually toward first baseman Joey Votto near the pitcher’s mound.
 Votto wasn’t expecting the ball and didn’t see it fall behind him.
-When catcher Tyler Stephenson abandoned home plate to retrieve it, Harper sprinted home easily.
+When catcher Stephenson abandoned home plate to retrieve it, Harper sprinted home easily.

 Andrew McCutchen and Ronald Torreyes went deep for the Phillies, who began the day tied with Atlanta for the NL East lead.
 It was just the Phillies’ second win in the last five since an eight-game winning streak vaulted them into first place.